Toshiba Aurex System 15: Two Ways to Tango in the Present

 An ancient Dell Latitude CPi (with a Pentium MMX processor) laptop running Windows ME

-Thanks to software called RIOsitude (v3.12) provided by the open-source community, I could transfer a few MP3s to the vintage player via USB.
+Thanks to RIOsitude (v3.12), a software provided by the open-source community, I was able to transfer a few MP3s to the vintage player via USB.
 In 1999, an MP3 player holding about 20 songs (at 128 Kbps bit rate) in its internal memory was impressive.

 RIOsitude 3.12 delivered the 'goodies' to the Rio 500 audio player!

-The Open-Source community delivered once more to make this MP3 player usable; it runs on one (1) AA battery!
+The Open Source community delivered once more to make this MP3 player usable; the player runs on one (1) AA battery!

-If you have a G3, G4, or G5-powered Mac running OS X, ensure it is loaded with Mac OS X Tiger (10.4.x ) or lower to run in Classic Mode (typically, System 9. x).
+If you have a G3, a G4, or a G5-powered Mac running OS X, make sure that it is loaded with Mac OS X Tiger (10.4.x ) or lower, for it can run in Classic Mode (typically, System 9. x).

-Apple discontinued the ability to run Classic Mode in subsequent revisions of Mac OS X — 10.5.x (Leopard) and later.
+Note that Apple discontinued the ability to run Classic Mode in subsequent revisions of Mac OS X, which was 10.5.x (Leopard) and later.

 Then utilize –what else?– iTunes precursor, SoundJam MP, to transfer your MP3 files to the Diamond Rio 500 MP.